DeltaEpsilon7787/xlsxwriter-celldsl/README.md

   writing function call.
 * `SectionBeginOp`, `SectionEndOp`: Errors are inevitable and though deferred execution makes debugging more difficult, this needn't be the case if you annotate segments with names.
+* `AddChartOp`: Add charts to the worksheet and utilize the flexibility of named ranges in an environment which does not allow named ranges with `RefArrayOp`.
 * Exceptions provide a lot of useful information to track down the line that causes it.
 * Several short forms of common operations improve conciseness of code.
 * Deferred execution of operations allows taking advantage of `constant_memory` mode in XlsxWriter easily, without